CLSherrod/clsherrod.github.io/_posts/2026-07-08-create-dreams-without-deadlines.md

 Try: “Create a home that feels like a sanctuary.”

 Instead of: “Be more productive.”
-Try: “Become easily productive and reflective.”
+Try: “Build a rhythm where good work and reflection both have room.”

 Instead of: “Help more people.”
 Try: “Leave people better than I found them.”